UpstreamData/pyasic/docs/index.md

 [`MinerData`][pyasic.data.MinerData] is a return from the [`get_data()`](#get-data) function, and is used to have a consistent dataset across all returns.

-You can call [`MinerData.asdict()`][pyasic.data.MinerData.asdict] to get the dataclass as a dictionary, and there are many other helper functions contained in the class to convert to different data formats.
+You can call [`MinerData.as_dict()`][pyasic.data.MinerData.as_dict] to get the dataclass as a dictionary, and there are many other helper functions contained in the class to convert to different data formats.

 [`MinerData`][pyasic.data.MinerData] instances can also be added to each other to combine their data and can be divided by a number to divide all their data, allowing you to get average data from many miners by doing -
 ```python